Dog tag: China

 PLA is introducing a two-dimensional matrix code on the second tag, the matrix code contains a link to the official database.
-This allows the inquirer get more details about the military personnel.
+This allows the inquirer get more details about the military personnel and provide them resources in the battlefield.

 Colombia

 The Ejército Nacional de Colombia uses long, rectangular metal tags with oval ends tags stamped with the following information: